Community Ad-Free Fund $5.00 / $10.00 Every $10.00 adds 24 market-open ad-free hours for everyone. Funded hours stack.

 Analyzes the Market Structure across 5 timeframes.
 It rewards pairs that are trending (Higher Highs/Lower Lows) AND are currently bouncing off a key Fibonacci Level (buying the dip).

-• SELL / STRONG SELL / EXTREME SELL - Mirror image on the bearish side.
+• SELL / STRONG SELL / EXTREME SELL - Mirror image on the bearish side, using -4, -8, and -12.

 9. Analysis Details ("The Why")